Letter of Intent Due: March 10, 2017 by 11:59 PM Eastern Time

 - Other Support: Title, role in grant, percent effort, amount of funding and years of current and pending support for each grant (including SBIR, STTR, RAID).
 Include all non-governmental funding (e.g. CURE, Epilepsy Foundation, American Epilepsy Society, other foundations) for work related to this proposal (past, present, pending) and how this impacts IP.

 - Detailed budget and justifications for 1st year (and 2nd year, if needed).
-There is no specific limit for budgets.
-Ask for what you need and justify, including funding from other sources.
+Budget should not exceed $350,000 for a two-year period.
+Justify, including funding from other sources.

-- Funds may only be used for direct costs, except in cases where the investigator's academic institution will not allow the investigator to submit without overhead.
-In these cases, up to 10% overhead can be provided to the institution.
+- Funds may only be used for direct costs.
 Funds may NOT be allocated for travel, administrative purposes, or equipment.
 Salary for pre/post-doctoral trainees should be justified based on full-time work on this proposal.

 - Must describe milestones for payments